 real FOOD FIRST, healthy lifestyle second, SUPPLEMENTS third

-And while I totally believe in the power of good quality supplements to support wellness and help us boost health in times of illness, they are not cheap and we must always prioritize healthy groceries for our families (If you have to choose between good food or supplements, choose the food, but also look honestly at areas of life where you could reduce expenses to allocate more funds for health-care).
+While I totally believe in the power of good quality supplements to support wellness and help us boost health in times of illness, they are not cheap and we must always prioritize healthy groceries for our families (if you have to choose between good food or supplements, choose the food.

-So in addition to my D3 supplement I add mushrooms (I haven’t sundried my own yet but plan to try it this summer), eggs, and fish to my weekly menu plans and, of course, I aim for sunlight exposure when possible.
+In addition to my D3 supplement I add mushrooms, eggs, and fish to my weekly menu plans and, of course, I aim for sunlight exposure when possible.
 Rather than just take probiotics, I reduce antagonists to beneficial gut bacteria (ex. chlorine, fluoride, agrochemicals, antibiotics) and consume prebiotics and fermented foods (which also provides some K2 to balance the D3).
 Although I regularly take a B-complex I also consume plenty leafy greens, nuts and seeds, eggs, fish, avocado, beans, broth and some meat AND engage in stress and anxiety reducing practices to avoid burning through my B vitamin stores.

 SUPPLEMENTS THAT HELP ME LIVE WITH GREATER CALM AND BALANCE

-Following are some of the supplements that I personally use (at the time of writing) and which I believe have helped move me from anxiety to greater calm and balance:
+Following are some of the supplements that I personally use (at the time of writing in 2016) and which I believe have helped move me from anxiety to greater calm and balance:

 Magnesium (calming to nervous system/insulin receptor sensitivity), Zinc (calming/plays a role in neurotransmitter synthesis/insulin receptor sensitivity/often too little zinc and too much copper in diet), Selenium (antioxidant/thyroid health), Chromium (controls blood sugar levels*/raises serotonin).
 These minerals can be taken separately or as part of a multi-mineral which will also provide a balance of other trace minerals but perhaps not in more ‘therapeutic amounts’ and will probably contain copper which some of you may want to avoid for a time.